 12 noon, but flexible, subject to availability.
 Earliest check-in, 3pm.

-The staff are romantics at heart and will happily set the scene for honeymooners and cosy twosomes, whether it’s arranging a candlelit meal on your private terrace or setting your room up with flowers, fresh fruit and champagne.
+The staff are romantics at heart and will happily set the scene for honeymooners and cosy twosomes, whether it’s arranging a candlelit meal on your private terrace or setting your room up with flowers and champagne.

 At the hotel

-Small indoor lounge and library, outdoor lounging area with a fire pit, free WiFi (can be a little spotty in the outdoor areas); a spa and beach club are in the works for 2022 as well.
-In rooms: 40-inch TV with satellite channels, free high-speed WiFi, Nespresso machine, tea-making kit, fresh fruit on arrival, minibar, bathrobes and slippers, individual temperature controls, free bottled water, and Maison Codage toiletries.
-Villas have a private pool and a full kitchen too.
+Small indoor lounge and library, outdoor lounging area with a fire pit, free WiFi (can be a little spotty in the outdoor areas).
+In rooms: 40-inch TV with satellite channels, free high-speed WiFi, Nespresso machine, tea-making kit, minibar, bathrobes and slippers, individual temperature controls, free bottled water, and Maison Codage toiletries.
+Most villas have a private pool and a full kitchen too.